‘I’ve reserved us a meeting-room for 1pm – binoculars included.’

 The reception area covers two corners of the building giving waiting clients the most incredible view of London’s most famous landmarks, and it really does take your breath way.

-‘We’ll have binoculars for waiting clients by next week,’ Tim Grant said next to me.
+‘We’ll have binoculars for waiting clients by next week,’ The facilities manager said next to me.
 ‘It’s going to be a first I think.’

 And what a great idea it was.
 It’s not often one gets to see that kind of view; when arriving at a new company we seem to bury our heads in the nearest newspaper and amazing sights like that are easily forgotten.
 Why not take a moment to relax ahead of a meeting and appreciate some beauty – it can only help your temperament for the day.